 Natasha M. Freeman

-Natasha M. Freeman is the author of multiple books across the fiction and non-fiction spectrum.
+Natasha is the author of multiple books across the fiction and non-fiction spectrum.
 Her work has been nominated for the Ashton Wylie Book Award (honouring works that contribute to the growth and enlightenment of humanity), and sits the curriculum of Rhodes University South Africa.

 She has guest lectured on topics related to the nominated, The Story of Q. - later published as ABWUN, and spoken on topics related to writing, the myth of writer's block, mindfulness and writing, and seeking authenticity within the creative process.